 Therefore, when used properly, the alt tag text helps search engines to collect more information about your web page’s main topic and keywords.
 You can see it as an opportunity to increase the relevancy of the webpage for its targeted keywords.

 - Keywords: The alt attribute should describe what the image is about and should include the main keyword phrase of the page.
-If your targeted keyword doesn’t really match the picture, you may consider to use another image, which is more adapted to the main topic (and keyword phrase) of the web page.
+If your targeted keyword doesn’t really match the picture, you may consider using another image, which is more adapted to the main topic (and keyword phrase) of the web page.

 - You also have the choice between writing an entire sentence or just a descriptive, keyword-rich text.

-not including an “alt tag” to your image is a big SEO mistake.
+In the beginning, I said that not including an “alt tag” to your image is a big SEO mistake.

 I consider it a mistake, because, if you don’t use image alt

 - You’ve missed providing search engines with information about your image;